-April August December Day Statement Response 1 De-escalation to prevent workplace violence.
+April / August / December Day Safety Tips Response: Talking Points 1 Snow, ice and wet surfaces control.
+Reasonable care should be taken to ensure walking surfaces are properly cleaned and salted during and after a snowfall.
+Employees or contractors responsible for snow removal should ensure exterior steps and ramps are thoroughly cleaned and salt or other abrasives added as needed.
+Management and employees should monitor walking surfaces and ensure action is taken when unacceptable snow and ice removal standards are noted.
+Parking lots, sidewalks and other exterior walking surfaces should be monitored for black ice and the exposure reported, protected, and/or treated with salt/ abrasives.
+Entrance mats or runners should extend 15 feet into the building to permit customers and employees to rid their shoes of moisture.
+Entrances should be closely monitored during inclement weather and water noted and cleaned up immediately to reduce slip-and-fall incidents. • Wet floor signs should be utilized to give customers and employees notice that the walking surface may be wet.
+Signs should be placed to the side of main walking aisles to prevent them from becoming a trip hazard.
+Please be sure to use handrails when climbing or descending steps or stairs.
+In the event you trip or step on a foreign object or substance, the grip of the rail could reduce your exposure to falling.
+2 De-escalation to prevent workplace violence.
 Workplace injuries can occur because of the aggressive actions of customers, family members, friends, or fellow employees.
 It is important to be able to recognize any clues leading up to a violent act and know how to react so that the developing situation de-escalates.
-If you need refresher training, never be afraid to ask for it. in you need tell esher craining, never be difuid to usk for it.
-2 Are all stairwells clear and free of obstruction?
+If you need refresher training, never be afraid to ask for it.
+3 Are all stairwells clear and free of obstruction?
 Inspect emergency stairwells to make certain they are clear and passable in the event of an evacuation.
-Fire stairwells should be free of storage and properly illuminated.
-3 Practice safe storage in all areas.
+Fire stairwells should be free of storage and properly illuminated 4 Practice safe storage in all areas.
 To help in strain prevention, a good rule of thumb is to store items you use most frequently on middle shelving, lightweight items on top shelving, and those boxes with multiple items you will pick out as needed on bottom shelving.
 Use a step stool or ladder to lessen overhead stretching.
-4 Child safety.
-Falls from shopping carts are the leading cause of head injuries to small children.
+5 Child safety Falls from shopping carts are the leading cause of head injuries to small children.
 The Consumer Product Safety Commission advises that thousands of children each year are treated in emergency rooms because of falls from shopping carts.
-Remember the following rules while monitoring child safety in regard to shopping cart use: Children placed in shopping carts should be secured via the seatbelt provided.
-Children should be prohibited from riding in the cart basket or riding or climbing on the sides of the shopping cart.
-Children should also be prevented from pushing one cart with another.
+Remember the following rules while monitoring child safety in regard to shopping cart use: Children placed in shopping carts should be secured via the seatbelt provided. • Children should be prohibited from riding in the cart basket or riding or climbing on the sides of the shopping cart. • Children should also be prevented from pushing one cart with another.